jdunkerley/jdunkerley/order-of-evaluation.md

 False
 ```

-In this case you can see the parse is run (first three lines).
+In this case, you can see the parse is run (first three lines).
 Then each record is evaluated in turn (2 lines for each record).
 When I first tried the variable functions, the parse caused me a little issue as got an extra call I didn't expect.

 # Summing Up